alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

 ### 2.4 Insert and remove efficiently at the start of a list.

 With a `vector` one can append an item in (amortized) **constant time** via `push_back`.
 It’s efficient because there are no items after it that would need to be moved in the vector’s internal array.
-Conversely, straightforward insertion at the front of a `vector` takes time roughly proportional to number of items in the vector, **linear time**, because they all need to be moved.
+Conversely, straightforward insertion at the front of a `vector` takes time roughly proportional to the number of items in the vector, **linear time**, because they all need to be moved.

 In **big Oh** notation constant time and linear time is denoted by respectively **O(1)** and **O(*n*)**, where for vector insertion *n* is the number of items.